 Economists who study international development often focus on measuring countries’ aggregate and per-capita volumes of output.
 However, the mix of industries and products — the diversity within an economy — is an important and under-appreciated variable in predicting potential growth, according to scholars at the Center for International Development at the Harvard Kennedy School.

-Their 2009 study, published in the Proceedings of the National Academy of Sciences, “The Building Blocks of Economic Complexity” (PDF), looks at trade data, analyzing the number of products produced and taking into account how unique a product is in global context.
-Ultimately, the authors attempt to capture the “capabilities” of countries by assessing the potential of their manufacturing to evolve into related areas and spark “nearby” industries.
+Their 2009 study, published in the Proceedings of the National Academy of Sciences, “The Building Blocks of Economic Complexity,” looks at trade data, analyzing the number of products produced and taking into account how unique a product is in global context.
+Ultimately, the authors, Cesar A. Hidalgo and Ricardo Hausmann of the Harvard Kennedy School’s Center for International Development, attempt to capture the “capabilities” of countries by assessing the potential of their manufacturing to evolve into related areas and spark “nearby” industries.
 For example, countries with existing auto industries may more successfully move into making large construction equipment or other mechanized vehicles.

 Key findings of the study include: